emilymorganti.com

 Last month, this cute half scale dollhouse showed up on eBay.

 The description attributed the house to Robert Bernhard of Dolphin Miniatures.
-Curious about it, I reached out to Cathy Miller-Vaughn, the current owner of Bauder-Pine.
+Curious about it, I reached out to Cathy Miller-Vaughan, the current owner of Bauder-Pine.
 She started working for Pat Bauder in the nineties, and she knows the names of a lot of people who did half scale in that era.

 Not only did Cathy recognize the house, but it turns out it’s a Bauder-Pine house!
 Here’s what she told me: